 Judy flushed as he brushed past, irritated that he would risk his first impression just to make her feel foolish.
-"It's Judy," she hissed.
+"It's Judy," she muttered.

 Nick offered his arm in a wave.
-"You bunnies get so cute when you're mad."
+"Do all bunnies get cute when they're mad?"

 A frown pulled at her mouth.
 Cute?!